 We recently helped a client design and develop a K-12 literacy application with a core requirement to support users with limited bandwidth.
 This included a seamless mobile experience to make the product accessible to a wider group of users for whom PCs weren’t an option.
 We performed extensive testing and optimization of the product to account for any network speed and latency issues, including testing down to 3G network speeds.
 In addition, we evaluated product performance on older devices with limited memory and optimized accordingly.
 The product release included comprehensive onboarding documentation to provide user guidance and set-up instructions that addressed individual product plug-ins or browser versions and extensions.
 In the wake of the pandemic, parents are now the audience for documentation and user support.
 Tailoring instructional and product materials to this new audience in the K-12 space should be part of every product release and back-to-school documentation moving forward.

 Meeting students where they are has always been imperative.
 This is only magnified in the pandemic and post-pandemic environment.
 These types of considerations should be the new gold standard in product release requirements post-COVID-19.
 Now is the time to reevaluate development priorities with an eye towards lowering barriers to use.
-We are looking forward to helping clients focus on these new priorities to ensure their products can reach the widest audiences.
+We are looking forward to helping clients focus on these new priorities to ensure their products can reach the widest audiences – and to bridge the digital divide.
 Reaching the unreachable is now more important than ever.